GerHobbelt/owl/doc/intro.md

    > ,quit
    bye bye _o/~

-This version takes very little time to compile with a C-compiler, because the code is not optimized.
+This version of ol is compiled with no C-code optimizations, so the resulting C-code is small and takes very little time and resources to compile.
 Alternatively you can download all of the sources and make a traditional install.

    $ git clone https://gitlab.com/owl-lisp/owl.git
    $ cd owl-lisp